Arizona Bound (1927 film): Plot

-In the small mining town of Mesquite, cowboy Dave Saulter, played by Gary Cooper, spends most of his time caring for his prized white horse, Flash, and romantically pursuing a local girl named Ann Winslow, portrayed by Betty Jewel.
-Unimpressed with Dave's irresponsible behavior, Ann attends a dance with another cowboy, Buck Hanna, played by Jack Dougherty.
+In the small mining town of Mesquite, cowboy Dave Saulter, spends most of his time caring for his prized white horse, Flash, and romantically pursuing a local girl named Ann Winslow.
+Unimpressed with Dave's irresponsible behavior, Ann attends a dance with another cowboy, Buck Hanna.
 At the dance, Dave manages to intercept Buck just as he is about to have the first dance with Ann.
 Later, a resentful Buck plots to steal a gold shipment entrusted to his protection.
 Meanwhile, Dave ties up the man assigned to guard the shipment and takes his place.

-As the coach makes its way along a desert road, a bandit named Texas Jack (Christian J. Frank) and his gang waylay the shipment and knock Dave unconscious.
-After Buck and his men accuse Dave of being involved in the heist, the Swede Oley Smoke Oleson (El Brendel) accidentally locates the stolen gold.
+As the coach makes its way along a desert road, a bandit named Texas Jack and his gang waylay the shipment and knock Dave unconscious.
+After Buck and his men accuse Dave of being involved in the heist, the Swede Oley Smoke Oleson accidentally locates the stolen gold.
 When Ann discovers that Buck is guilty of the heist, she confronts him, and he kidnaps her in a coach, with Dave in hot pursuit.
 When he catches up to the fleeing bandit, he overpowers Buck and wins the heart of Ann.